pedroelbanquero/functional_information_conjecture/README.md

   - Encoding based on functions and time, who generate the observable data set.

-- Observable data in functional sequences can be converted and encoded as a nos function when is defined by combitanions of:
+- Observable data in functional sequences can be converted and encoded as a NOS function when is defined by combitanions of:

   - Exponents (Exponential)
   - Sumatory / Rest (Arithmetic)